Aviamotornaya (Kalininsko-Solntsevskaya line): Escalator accident in 1982

 The resulting wrong configuration in both mechanism and circuitry did not allow for them to automatically turn on.
 Even when the escalator supervisor saw that the thread had accelerated to 2.4 times faster than its maximum rate and attempted to manually operate the brakes, nothing happened.
 110 seconds after it began, the accident was over.

 With the exception of a vague note in Vechernyaya Moskva, the state-controlled Soviet press made no reference to the event.
 This resulted in thousands of rumours and panic immediately spreading throughout the city.
 No person was actually sucked into the machine bay.
 All of the eight people who died were crushed at the base of the escalator by other passengers who did not have time to move away, forming an obstruction.
 Some did attempt to jump out of the way by climbing onto the balustrade, but the thin plastic coating could not withstand the weight and collapsed (thus the rumours), yet those who did fall through would have hit a solid concrete foundation with no moving parts of any sort a few metres under the balustrade, with most suffering minor injuries.

 As the wounded were carried off, at 17:10 the station was put on exit only and at 17:35 closed altogether.
 Immediately an investigation was launched, where it was determined that the speedometer was wrongly wired to the emergency brake and that all of the three other escalators at the station were prone to similar disaster.
-After the accident, the Soviet medics have counted 8 dead and 30 injured.
+After the accident, the Soviet medics counted 8 dead and 30 injured.